The one word that describes Satan, as well as any could, is proud.

 1) Egypt under Pharaoh at the time of the Exodus (ca. 1446 BC)

 This was an attempt to undermine the gospel promise by destroying the promise of land to Israel (the seedbed).
-If one aspect of promise is derailed, all promises are called into doubt.
-If one doesn't trust God's word, one can never be redeemed.
+If one aspect of God's promise is derailed, all promises are called into doubt.
+God may call his Son from Egypt, but if one doesn't trust God's word of promise, one can never be redeemed.
 So God raised up Moses and Joshua who led the people to Canaan by divine interventions and thwarted this attempt.

 2) Assyria under the dynasty of Sargon II (ca. 722 BC)